mdickinson/bigfloat/README.rst

 - Supports Python 2 (version 2.6 or later) and Python 3 (version 3.2 or later).

+- Exactly reproducible correctly-rounded results across platforms;
-- Correct rounding on all operations;  precisely defined semantics compatible with the IEEE 754-2008 standard.
+  precisely-defined semantics compatible with the IEEE 754-2008 standard.

 - Support for mixed-type operations with Python integers and floats.